rust-lang/rfcs/text/0000-rustdoc-types-maintainers.md

 Republishing `rustdoc-json-types` as `rustdoc-types` is done with [a script](https://github.com/aDotInTheVoid/rustdoc-types/blob/577a774c2433beda669271102a201910c4169c0c/update.sh) so that it is as low maintenance as possible.
 This also ensures that all format/documentation changes happen in the rust-lang/rust repo, and go through the normal review process there.

-`rustdoc-types` is a republishing of the in-tree [`rustdoc-json-types`](https://github.com/rust-lang/rust/tree/b8536c1aa1973dd2438841815b1eeec129480e45/src/rustdoc-json-types) crate. `rustdoc-json-types` is a dependency of `librustdoc`, and is the canonical source of truth for the canonical description of the rustdoc-json output format.
-Changes to the format are made a a PR to `rust-lang/rust`, and will modify `src/rustdoc-json-types`, `src/librustdoc/json` and `tests/rustdoc-json`.
-None of this will change.

 The update/publishing process will be moved to T-Rustdoc.
 In the medium term, I (`@aDotInTheVoid`) will still do it, but
-- In an offical capacity
+- In an official capacity
 - With bus factor for when I stop.

 ## Actual Mechanics of the move

 ### Github

-Github has a [list of requirements](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository) for transfering repositories.
+Github has a [list of requirements](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository) for transferring repositories.

 - When you transfer a repository that you own to another personal account, the new owner will receive a confirmation email.
 The confirmation email includes instructions for accepting the transfer.
 If the new owner doesn't accept the transfer within one day, the invitation will expire.
-   - N/A: Not transfering to
+   - N/A: Not transferring to another personal account
 - To transfer a repository that you own to an organization, you must have permission to create a repository in the target organization.
    - I (`@aDotInTheVoid`) don't have create-repo perms in the `rust-lang` org.
 Therefore I'll add a member of T-Infra as an owner to `aDotInTheVoid/rustdoc-types` (I can't add teams, as it's not in an org).
 They'll then move it to the repo to the `rust-lang` org.
 Once moved, T-Infra can become owners.
 - The target account must not have a repository with the same name, or a fork in the same network.